TrinhBTo/github-pages-with-jekyll/index.md

 title: "Inside My Bubble"
 ---

-Hi, I'm Trinh To, an university student majoring in Computer Science and Software Engineering.
+an university student majoring in Computer Science and Software Engineering.

-This is what I have been up to
+This is what I have been up to...